CREATING AN EM0TIONAL CONNECTION WITH YOUR LEARNERS

 Many techniques leverage the latest in digital technology.
 But at its core, the learning design itself is based on human values and needs.
 This is what will make it accessible to most people.
 The digital learning that we produce can be self-directed or designed to support a tutor.
 Always using the best technology for the specific goal.
 These being impactful and relevant imagery, audio, illustration, interactivity, scenarios, and simulations.

 For anyone who wants to understand more about connecting emotionally with their learners.
-Please continue reading, and consider signing up for our upcoming webinar. ‘eLearning with an emotional connection‘ on 21/09/2021 at 14:30 GMT.
+Please continue reading, and consider requesting a recording of our webinar ‘eLearning with an emotional connection’.

 Stories connect with people emotionally, engaging with people’s universal human values.
 In the context of creating effective corporate learning, we need to humanize our content.
 Because before people can engage at even the simplest level, they have to care.
 It’s not complicated, some excellent examples of human values that work well within learning.
 These include security (removing the fear of the unknown) power & achievement (personal gain) self-direction (a sense of control) and tradition (a sense of cultural continuity).